Nakaseke (Uganda)

 Solar drying.
 The study aims at assessing the potential of solar drying of leafy vegetables to prolong shelf life and ensure continuous supply during the dry spell.
 Solar drying technologies best suited for green leafy vegetables (Amaranths) will be identified and profiled through a survey, and then the suitable solar drying technologies tested in a participatory manner for their capacity to dry Amaranths.

 Bio-based packaging.
 This action is aimed at developing and testing bio-based packages able to preserve the overall quality of food products from different Food Hubs, during storage and transportation.
 The activities to be done are the following: identification of different raw materials among several agricultural by-products from local regions to be used as material, optimisation of the coating formulation, assessment, characterization of preliminary obtained materials, pre-selection, testing at lab/small scale level of environmentally friendly, affordable, and suitable pack materials.
-This Food Hub is focused on bio-based package for fruit and vegetable products.
+This Food Hub is focused on bio-based packaging for fruit and vegetable products.